 Consumer safety and health

 When leaks happen close to urban and residential areas they can cause fires and explosions and pose some of the greatest threats to human safety, in addition to climate effects.
-Among those working to find these types of leaks are Stanford’s Rob Jackson and private-sector scientist Robert Ackley, president of Gas Safety USA, a Massachusetts leak-monitoring firm.
+Among those working to find these types of leaks are Stanford’s Rob Jackson, a professor of earth system science, and private-sector scientist Robert Ackley, president of Gas Safety USA, a Massachusetts leak-monitoring firm.

 The two have cruised through urban areas in a car that looks fairly ordinary, except for the strange antenna protruding from its roof.
 Unknown to onlookers, Jackson and Ackley stare at data on a screen, waiting for the telltale ping to alert them of a gas leak nearby.
 They use a laser-based methane analyzer and the car’s strange antenna, which measures wind speed and direction, to survey leaks.